MITLibraries/dos-server/docs/adr/adr-12-openjdk.md

 ## Context

-JDK requires a license from Oracle.
-An alternative is OpenJDK.
+Oracle JDK requires a basic license.
+The main alternative is OpenJDK.

 ## Decision

-We will use OpenJDK in our deployments.
+We will rely on OpenJDK in our production environment.

 ## Status